jrandj/aws-security-specialty/README.md

     * A VPC endpoint enables connections between a VPC and supported services, without requiring that you use an internet gateway, NAT device, VPN connection, or AWS Direct Connect connection.
 Therefore, your VPC is not exposed to the public internet.

     * A Network Access Control List (NACL) is an optional layer of security for your VPC that acts as a firewall for controlling traffic in and out of one or more subnets.
-The NACL might have rules similar to your security groups to add an additional layer of security to your VPC.
+The NACL might have rules like your security groups to add an additional layer of security to your VPC.
 The following are basic NACL concepts:
         * Your VPC automatically comes with a modifiable default network ACL.
 By default, it allows all inbound and outbound IPv4 traffic and, if applicable, IPv6 traffic.
         * You can create a custom network ACL and associate it with a subnet.
 By default, each custom network ACL denies all inbound and outbound traffic until you add rules.
         * Each subnet in your VPC must be associated with a network ACL.
 If you don't explicitly associate a subnet with a network ACL, the subnet is automatically associated with the default network ACL.